Evening and Morning Star Candlestick Patterns are defined as 3 candlestick patterns.

-These are three candlestick patterns composed of two large candlesticks and a small body candlestick between them.
+These are 3 candlestick patterns, two large candlesticks with a small body candlestick between them.
 They normally appear at the end of the trend.

 Morning Star Candlestick Pattern